FoolInTheWave/foolinthewave.github.io/_pages/about.md

 ## I’m a software developer with 7 years of experience under my belt.

 My skills include front-end and back-end web development, desktop application development, software design, application deployment, and code refactoring.
 I’m interested in test-driven development, best coding practices, software frameworks, and open-source software.

-I’d love to learn about your goals and see how I can help you achieve them, feel free to send me an email!